 Please complete all relevant forms before the due date to avoid missing out on services or incurring a late fee.

-Due Date Item Send to Compulsory If required Now Biography Now Photo 23 March 2017 Abstract 23 March 2017 Presentation Title 12 May 2017 Registration deadline Via online registration form 26 May 2017 Registration Cancellation Policy 9 June 2017 Accommodation booking deadline Via online registration form
+Due Date Item Send to Compulsory If required Now Keynote and Invited Speaker Biography Now Keynote and Invited Speaker Photo 23 March 2017 Abstract 23 March 2017 Presentation Title 12 May 2017 Registration deadline Via online registration form 9 June 2017 Accommodation booking deadline Via online registration form

 All speakers MUST complete a registration form before Friday 12 May 2017.
 Your invitation letter will determine which registration link you qualify to use.
 For those who are being offered complimentary registration please register on the link below with the relevant password.
 We encourage speakers to register prior to the early bird registration rate to qualify for the discounted rate.

 All fees are quoted in Australian dollars and are inclusive of 10% Goods and Service Tax (GST).

 Registration Type Early Bird